website templates | css templates | dreamweaver templates | frontpage templates | golive templates | expression web templates

 What are some things to avoid using while designing my Internet site?

 Absolute Positioning--Not all browsers can read absolute positioning.
 When it is used, the content on web pages can become jumbled or even overlap in some browsers.
-At this point in time, using tables to control the layout of web pages is our only alternative.

 FrontPage Marquee--FrontPage uses the marquee HTML tag which can only be read by IE. The alternative is to use a JavaScript scroller.
 Many free JavaScripts are available online.
 Be sure to check browser compatibility of the script.
-If a script is compatible with Netscape 6x, it will usually be noted.

 FrontPage Background Sound--While background sound is very much frowned upon for business sites, it is acceptable for personal or entertainment sites.
 It is also wise to give your viewers the option of turning sounds on and off.
 FrontPage uses the bgsound HTML tag which is not cross-browser compatible.
 It also does not provide a control panel for the site visitor.
 The alternative is to embed the sound using the following code, preferably near the top of the web page where you wish the control panel to appear.